 Dr. Dabney is certified by the National Board of Medical Examiners and the American Board of Orthopaedic Surgery.
 His research interests include cerebral palsy, neuromuscular scoliosis and orthopedic problems related to hematologic (blood) disorders.

-Peter G. Gabos, MD is a pediatric orthopedic surgeon at duPont Hospital for Children and an assistant professor of orthopedic surgery at Jefferson Medical College of Thomas Jefferson University.
+Peter G. Gabos, MD is a pediatric orthopedic surgeon at Nemours Children’s Hospital, Delaware and an assistant professor of orthopedic surgery at Jefferson Medical College of Thomas Jefferson University.

 He graduated from the New York University School of Medicine and completed his training in general surgery and residency in pediatric orthopedics at St. Luke’s Roosevelt Hospital Center in New York.
-He completed a clinical fellowship in pediatric orthopedic surgery at duPont Hospital for Children.
+He completed a clinical fellowship in pediatric orthopedic surgery at Nemours Children’s Hospital, Delaware.

 Dr. Gabos is certified by the National Board of Medical Examiners and the American Board of Orthopaedic Surgery.
 He has published extensively in the orthopedic literature, and is a member of several internationally renowned study groups for chest wall and spinal deformity.